-In your kitchen, every item has a designated spot, just like products in a warehouse have specific storage locations based on their category.
+In your kitchen, every item has a designated spot, just like products in a wms system have specific storage locations based on their category.
 Think of your pantry shelves as zones where similar items are stored.

 2. Quality Check

 When you receive a delivery of fruits and vegetables, you instinctively perform a quality check.
-Just as in warehousing, where products undergo inspection upon arrival to ensure they meet specified standards.
+Just as in warehousing solutions, where products undergo inspection upon arrival to ensure they meet specified standards.

 3. Goods Receiving and Discrepancy